-As suitable sites are identified and proposed, local ward members and members of the community will be consulted.
+Design, prepare, plant and maintain the woodlands created As suitable sites are identified and proposed, local ward members will be consulted.

 The approach to adapting parks and green spaces in response to climate change as outlined to Executive Board in September 2019 will continue to be implemented.